andrewdodd/docopt-uc/README.md

  3. Coping with change

     A CLI is often built incrementally in a project, to aid with development, testing, board-bring-up and well...anything.
 Product managers also evolve their understanding of products as they come to life.
 Too many times I have had to rearrange a CLI menu comprised of strange tables of tables of structs with unclear members such as `{void *leaf, char *nodeName, void *nextLevel, void *userArg}` etc, only to be unsure if every edge case was covered.
-This library believes the docopt file should be the product manager's responsibility, while using this library to generate the functions needed means that renames, restructurings, additions and deletions are all hopefully within the capabilities of your more junior engineers.
+This library believes the ***docopt file should be the product manager's responsibility***.
+Using this library to generate the functions and dispatch stemming from the docopt file means that renames, restructurings, additions and deletions are all hopefully within the capabilities of any level of engineer.

  4. At the terminal

-    This might be a bit controversial but...the implementation of the default template for this library doesn't care for the order of your command words.
+    This might be a bit controversial but...the implementation of the default template for this library doesn't worry about the order of the command words.
 While some people get a bit upset by this, I personally believe it is a better UX to be flexible.
 In the provided example, all of these commands would produce the same result:

         > ship create Titanic
         > create ship Titanic